gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 - Load the list of databases by clicking `Databases` from the navigation menu on the left side of the screen.
 - Select the radio button next to the database/cluster that you want to failover.
 - Click on the `Actions` dropdown menu and the click `Switch over or fail over global database`
-- Choose `Failover (allow data loss)` and select the secondary cluster in the `New primary cluster` drop down.
+- Choose `Switchover` and select the secondary cluster in the `New primary cluster` drop down.
 - Confirm the faileover and Click `Confirm`

-After a few minutes or less, the secondary cluster will become the primary cluster.
+After a few minutes (possibly 5 or more depending on amount of data in the database and load), the secondary cluster will become the primary cluster.
 You can validate this by viewing the list of databases and ensuring that the previous secondary cluster now has a role of `Primary Cluster`.

 ### Failover Redis